codeincontext/dotfiles/README.md

 Bare git repo approach inspired by [skx/dotfiles](https://github.com/skx/dotfiles) and [this Atlassian post](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/)

-Config Setup
+Cloning dotfiles and the install scripts
 --------------------

-This repository should be cloned/used as a "bare" repository, which lets you track files outside the git folder (in the home directory in this case)
+This repository should be cloned/used as a "bare" repository, which lets git track files in your home directory

 Step one: Clone as bare repo